-- HDPE and LDPE has been found to release estrogenic chemicals.
+- HDPE and LDPE have been found to release estrogenic chemicals.

 - The manufacture of PVC creates dioxin, a potent carcinogen and may disrupt hormones, so called as the “poison plastic.”

 - PP exhibits high heat tolerance making it unlikely to leach chemicals.
 It is microwavable.

-- Code 7 includes polycarbonate, a plastic made from BPA, a harmful synthetic estrogen act as endocrine disrupter.
+- Code 7 includes polycarbonate, a plastic made from BPA, a harmful synthetic estrogen act as an endocrine disrupter.

 Also Read: Drinking Tea or Coffee in Plastic Cups can cause Causer

 Examine any food-handling symbols imprinted on the plastic Product

 Symbols are used on plastics to indicate their appropriate uses around food.
 Sometimes instead of symbols, just few letters are also written.
 Meaning of some symbols used in plastics are:

 - A symbol depicting a cup and fork means that the plastic is safe for storing food, and is, therefore, a food grade bucket.